• Skip to primary navigation

 Description

-Easy vegan and gluten-free tacos made with a hearty cauliflower and chickpea filling in baked corn tortillas.
+Cauliflower chickpea tacos served with kale slaw and cashew cream in baked corn tortillas.
 Perfect for a plant-based taco night!

 Ingredients